Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Taste local gastronomy

-In both Katsraki village and the town of Kalampaka, you will find numerous cafes and traditional tavernas that serve typical Greek cuisine dishes as well as local delicacies.
+In both Katsraki village and the town of Kalampaka, you will find numerous cafes and traditional tavernas that serve typical Greek cuisine dishes and local delicacies.

-Note that vegetarians and vegans might have limited options on the menus of the tavernas but there definitely will be at least a few dishes with no meat and dairies.
+Note that vegetarians and vegans might have limited options on the tavernas’ menus, but there will definitely be at least a few dishes with no meat and dairy.

 Enjoy the sunset views